Chapter 7:

 Taken

-we are haunted by the ambiguity that results from not knowing for sure whether "includes" is
+are haunted by the ambiguity that results from not knowing for sure whether "includes" is expansive or

-"includes" is restrictive, then The Informer, Lori Jacques, and Frank
+restrictive, then The Informer, Lori Jacques, and Frank Kowalik

-Kowalik are all correct about the inferences they have drawn from the Code and
+are all correct about the inferences they have drawn from the Code and its

-"includes" is expansive, however, then we have to look elsewhere for
+expansive, however, then we have to look elsewhere for things that are

-things that are "otherwise within the meaning of the term defined",
+"otherwise within the meaning of the term defined", that is,

 business".
 Remember the Kennelly